dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 This length is the strength of your encryption.
 However, if an attacker just focus on finding the password using brute force, a length much larger than the average user's password length does not offer more protection.
 Because of this, the length just need to be *sufficient relatively to passwords*.
 Authors of Argon2 [recommend](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) (section 9) using 128 bits (16 bytes) of data.
 - Choose additional data.<br>
 This will depend of the complexity of your system, and how many different credential it's supposed to hold.
 The additional data piece is here to specify that the PHF encodes a password dedicated to user sign in.
 For the rest of this document, I'll assume it's the simple "password" string.
 If you implement the optional question/answer challenge, you can choose "answer" for the answer.
-- Choose an transaction validity duration.<br>
+- Choose a transaction validity duration.<br>
-This is how long an transaction is valid before a user must retry if they have not completed it.
+This is how long a transaction (for example, signing up) is valid before a user must retry if they have not completed it.
 A typical duration is one day.

 Setting up the software means some requirements must be fullfilled:

 - The client must be able to execute custom code in some reasonably safe environment.
 For a web browser, for instance, that means enabling JavaScript or other technologies.
 We will assume the client is not subject to attacks trying to capture the password as the user is entering it, such as keyloggers.
 They are outside the scope of this document.
 If this could be a concern then the choice of the 'd' variation of Argon2 must be re-examined.
 - The server is communicating with the client through a secure channel, for example using the HTTPS protocol.
 If this is not the case, and an attacker can eavesdrop on the communication, or play man-in-the-middle, they can easily fake a user and sign in to the system without knowing the password.
 However, priority number one is preserved, and they will not know what the password is.
-- The server software is reasonably secure, meaning that it has the same level of protection than the communication channel mentioned above: if compromised, an attacker could could sign in, but they won't be able to get the password.
+- The server software is reasonably secure, meaning that it has the same level of protection than the communication channel mentioned above: if compromised, an attacker could sign in, but they won't be able to get the password.
 - The dabase is secure, for example because it's located on dedicated hardware in a safe place.
 The channel of communication between the server and the database (if not operating on the same hardware) must also be secure.
 Note that even if the database is compromised and an attacker obtains the list of users with their password, they will have the hardest time exploiting it, as this information is encrypted and cannot be reused on other systems.

 The database will be prepared to hold the following information: